 Well, darn it--Spielberg has done war before; he has done great themes before, and he has certainly done largely mute creatures who cuddle up to young kids before, so this should be right up his alley.
 The camera cranes up to capture great swathes of both English and French landscapes; it clambers atop the hood of a roaring Vauxhall to watch the horse racing alongside.
 The sky glows like hot embers when it's not a perfect deep blue, the perfection interrupted on occasion by sudden downpours that ruin painstakingly tended turnip crops.
 Spielberg has cinematic poetry in him, he does; for the occasion he rams the spigots wide open and inundates us with his prodigious talent.

 Which almost ruins the movie for me, this display of Spielberg 'magic' with the volume turned up to an ear-bleeding eleven.
-On the whole I would rather watch Carroll Ballard's The Black Stallion (1979) instead--there the cinematic magic seems unforced (and hence more genuine), the lighting wielded not to bruise your jaw with a Mack truck approach but instead mesmerize with its limpid, mysterious quality; and the natural world isn't something one pummels and crams into a prepackaged kiddie entertainment but is patiently observed, with open eyes and open heart, knowing that the wonderment in store (a chance gesture between man and beast, a sudden configuration of earth, sky, animal) is more than worth the wait.
+On the whole I'd much rather watch Carroll Ballard's The Black Stallion (1979)--there the cinematic magic seems unforced (and hence more genuine), the lighting wielded not to bruise your jaw with a Mack truck approach but instead mesmerize with a limpid, mysterious quality.
+The natural world isn't crammed and pummeled into a prepackaged kiddie entertainment but is patiently observed, with open eyes and open heart, knowing that the wonderment in store (a chance gesture between man and beast, a sudden configuration of earth, sky, animal) is more than worth the wait.

-(Tempting to compare Spielberg's to another film, Robert Bresson's Au Hasard, Balthazar (1966), which it resembles in not a few ways--but that would be too unfair.
-Like David with his rock and sling confronting a Goliath wielding a Chinese repeating crossbow (undersized, outgunned and outmoded)).
+(Tempting to compare Spielberg's to another film, Robert Bresson's Au Hasard, Balthazar (1966), which it resembles in not a few ways--but that would be too unfair, like David with rock and sling confronting a Goliath armed with Chinese repeating crossbow (undersized, outgunned and outmoded)).

 First published in Businessworld, 3.1.12